Learning Diverse Tone Styles for Image Retouching: Experiments

 \subsection{Unseen Retouching Style Generation}

 The experiments in \cref{sec:exp_comparison,sec:exp_diversity} are still focused on approximating the retouching style of the training set.
 As shown in \cref{fig:diverseretouching}, our method can produce diverse image retouching results by sampling multiple $\mathbf{z}$'s from the Gaussian distribution, where consistency is observed among different samples processed with the same $\mathbf{z}$.
 In other words, our method provides stable and robust unseen retouching styles rather than random ones.
 For further verification, we exploit more subsets of the MIT-Adobe FiveK dataset~\cite{fiveK}, \ie, five subsets processed by expert-A/B/C/D/E and two subsets automatically generated by Adobe Lightroom (denoted by X and Y).
 In particular, for generating the style of a particular subset, we reuse the formulation of \cref{eqn:average_z,eqn:latent_code_optimization,eqn:generate_results}, and the only difference is the source of $\mathbf{z}_\mathit{i}$.
 As shown in \cref{tab:quantitative multiple}, we provide the results of our models on generating retouching styles of the seven styles.
 Note that \textit{Ours} means the model trained with only expert-C subset, while \textit{Ours}$^\dagger$ means the model trained with five expert-retouched subsets (A/B/C/D/E).
 We also provide the results of StarEnhancer~\cite{StarEnhancer} for comparison.
 One can see that even trained with only expert-C subset, \textit{Ours} can achieve decent performance on other styles.
 When trained with more subsets, \textit{Ours}$^\dagger$ achieves the best performance.
-It is worth noting that even the StarEnhancer~\cite{StarEnhancer} model is trained with all seven subsets, \textit{Ours}$^\dagger$ performs better than StarEnhancer on the subset Y.